 A graduate of the Dubrulle French Culinary School, Andreas has cooked for the prestigious James Beard House in New York and has staged in restaurants in Northern Italy.
 In Vancouver, he served as Executive Chef for the landmark CinCin Ristorante and Bar and as the lead Charcutier for Granville Island’s Oyama Sausage Company.Always looking for a new challenge, Andreas then headed out east, arriving in Ottawa where he was the Culinary Director for Heart and Crown Irish Pubs.
 Tasked with menu development and implementation for this popular chain of pubs frequented by Irish Ambassador to Canada John Bassett, Andreas honed his skills as Culinary Director for guests and staff alike.The beautiful wilderness of British Columbia came calling once again, and Andreas made the return to the West Coast, launching a career in hotel restaurant hospitality.
 As Sous Chef for the Westin Resort and Spa Whistler, Andreas was tasked with supervising all facets of service in three of the property’s dining venues.Andreas then became Senior Sous Chef with the iconic Bear Mountain Resort and Spa in Langford, once again overseeing all aspects of the hotel’s wide variety of food services.
 He’s also been the Culinary Director for Victoria’s Parkwood Place by Revera, an upscale retirement community.

-Matthias Conradi is Pastry Chef at the Villa Eyrie Resort.
-As well as baking all the fresh buns and breads, he has perfected a fantastic sourdough rye bread that is a must to try.
+Matthias Conradi is our Master Pastry Chef at the Villa Eyrie Resort.
+As well as baking all the fresh breads and desserts, he has perfected a fantastic sourdough rye bread that is a must try.
 As a regular part of the restaurant offerings, it accompanies all the finest handmade desserts and pastries for everyone to enjoy.

 Matthias has had thus far a colourful, deep set of experiences, including extensive training, and then Chef Patissier positions in Germany, Abu Dhabi, and Switzerland, before making the bold move to Tofino’s Wikaninnish Inn, at the personal behest of chef extraordinaire Rodney Butters.
 He operated Patissier Conradi for three years in Tofino, before joining the culinary team at Sooke Harbour House.
 He remained at this legendary restaurant for several years, learning how to adapt his baking and his desserts to the rigours of a 100-mile diet.One of his favourite things is to deconstruct a dish, and re-assemble it in a completely new way.
 He often makes elegant, beautiful sketches of his dishes, and he develops them.
 He often takes the natural bounty around him as a main source of inspiration.